FantasticJimmy/clover/README.md

 Enter data and press submit.
 It'll create a new data file under data folder.

-Pressing on `process` to produce the ndjson in output folder based on spec as specified in guidelines.
+Pressing on `process` button to produce the ndjson in output folder based on spec as specified in guidelines.

 ```
 The stack:

-Nestjs => backend application that
+Nestjs => Backend application
 Convert => Python application that does the conversion and produce ndjson
 Clover_field => React application with Rewind-Ui